 Each cheese weighs between 20 and 23 kilograms (57 and 59 pounds) and measures 52 x 45 centimeters (20 by 18 inches).
 The rind is a rustic, brick red, achieved by washing the cheese in salt water.
 This process benefits a bacterial culture called Brevibacterium linens, which provides the reddish colour.

 The cut surface of the cheese is smooth, showing occasional small holes and cracks.
 The cheese colour ranges from ivory to straw, depending on the season.
 Almnäs Brick has a sweet, fruity aroma, reminiscent of butterscotch.
 The rind sometimes smells of orange or pineapple.
-The taste is fruity, with a slightly gritty mouth-feel.
+The taste is fruity, with a slightly granular mouth-feel.
 We store the Almnäs Brick between 16 and 22 months.

 Scalded cheeses are unusual in traditional Swedish cheese making.
 At the end of the cheese-making process, we scald the curds by increasing the temperature to more than 50 degrees Celsius (122 degrees Fahrenheit).
 This gives the cheese a caramelized effect and promotes the Thermophile bacteria, which is also found in yogurt.
 Parmesan and many of the big cheeses from the Swiss Alps, such as Gruyere, are produced according to this method.